 I myself sympathize with Union Berlin even though I am a Dynamo Dresden supporter.
 Some fans I met in Dresden told me that, while they don’t have a fan-friendship with Union, they like and respect them.
 When the Elbe rose and flooded Dresden, a number of Union fans made the two hour drive to Saxony to volunteer together with Dynamo fans and build dykes with sandbags.
 That’s a gesture that people haven’t forgotten.

+The stadium at the Alte Försterei is a proper ground.
+I used to go all the time when I lived in Berlin and Union played in the second league.
 I can’t say how many times I’ve seen Union Berlin live, but I do remember seeing them against Kaiserslautern, Sandhausen, St. Pauli, Braunschweig, and Borussia Dortmund.

 Union Berlin is a cool club with a very unique culture.
 Union fans are loud and friendly, and going to the Alte Försterei is still an affordable experience.
 Next time you’re in Berlin, make sure you check out a match if you have the opportunity.